 Querying the HMLR National Polygon dataset allowed us to quickly and accurately identify the titles within a search area so that a list could be sent directly to the HMLR Commercial Services team.
 This allowed them to process and return the ownership spreadsheet within 24 hours, which saved nearly a week when compared to the usual “submit search area, receive a quote, approve the quote, receive data” process.

 We cleansed and verified landowner addresses with Royal Mail to ensure that correspondence would reach the intended recipient at an up-to-date address, further reducing time spent and costs for the client.

 Using our expertise, we identified and cleansed landowner names to eliminate inconsistencies across titles which could lead to duplicates and multiple sets of correspondence being sent out.
 This also ensured our personal data storage was compliant with the GDPR.

-We used mail merges to ensure that the large volume of name and address data was easily, efficiently and accurately transposed into word documents as the human effort and therefore potential for errors were minimised.
+We used mail merges to ensure that the large volume of name and address data was easily, efficiently and accurately transposed into word documents as the human effort and therefore the potential for errors was minimised.

 Since the initial data collection, we have carried out tracing searches to further improve the HM Land Registry data and have been able to find forwarding addresses, contact telephone numbers and email addresses.

 Storing the Data